XarkLabs/Xosera/REFERENCE.md

 | `AUD1_INTR`  | `[1]`  | R/W  | interrupt pending for audio channel 1 ready                         |
 | `AUD0_INTR`  | `[0]`  | R/W  | interrupt pending for audio channel 0 ready                         |

 > :mag: **Xosera Reconfig:** Writing a 1 to bit `[15]` will immediately reset and reconfigure the Xosera FPGA into one of four FPGA configurations stored in flash memory.
-Normally, default config #0 is standard VGA 640x480 and config #1 is 848x480 wide-screen 16:9 (the other configurations are user defined and config #0 is used if not present).
+Normally, default config #0 is standard VGA 640x480 and config #1 is 848x480 wide-screen 16:9 (the other configurations are user defined and it will fall back to config #0 on missing or invalid configurations).
 The new configuration is selected with bits `[1:0]` in `XM_SYS_CTRL` (low two VRAM mask bits) prior to setting the `RECONFIG` bit.
 Reconfiguration can take up to 100ms and during this period Xosera will be unresponsive (and no display will be generated, so monitor will blank).

 #### 0x2 **`XM_TIMER`** (R/W) - Timer Functions